shivam367/CulinaryCanvas/README.md

     *   Allows filtering by dietary preference (All, Veg, Non-Veg).
     *   Each menu item is presented in a card with image, name, description, price, and dietary type.
 *   **Reservations Page (`/reservations`)**:
-    *   A form for users to input their name, email, desired date (via calendar picker), time (from a select list), number of guests, and seating preference (indoor/outdoor).
+    *   A form for users to input their name, email, desired date, time, number of guests, and seating preference.
     *   Includes form validation and displays a mock success message upon submission.
 *   **Order Online Page (`/order`)**:
     *   Tabbed interface to browse menu items by category.